Lanlin20/caddy-self-hosted/README.md

     docker network create shared_network
     ```

-3.  **Configure environment variables:**
+3.  **Configure Caddyfile:**
-    Open the `.env` file and update the variables with your own settings.
+    Open the `config/Caddyfile` file and update the config with your own settings.

 4.  **Start the service:**
     ```bash